Find out more about our Cultural Policy Studies/Creative Industries/Media and Communication MPhil/PhD.

 Our PhD students are supervised by experienced researchers and specialists in the fields of cultural policy, media and creative industries.

-You will join a vibrant and growing community of PhD researchers, supported by regular supervision, work-in-progress and research seminars, as well as having the opportunity to organise and contribute to research events focussed on your interests.
+You will join a vibrant and growing community of PhD researchers, supported by regular one-to-one supervision, work-in-progress and research seminars, as well as having the opportunity to organise and contribute to research events focussed on your interests.

 Centre students have full access to the PhD training provided by the Centre for Arts Doctoral Research Excellence and Warwick Careers and Skills to augment your research and enhance your professional development.